pulp/pulpproject.org/content-plugins.md

 * **Container**: Sync workflow
 * **Python**: Sync workflow

+## Role Based Access Control Support

+Role Based Access Support (RBAC) is still under active development.
+While the functionality is available in Pulcore, each plugin must add it separately.
+Currently, the only plugin that has a robust implementation is Pulp Container.

 ## Cloud Storage

 It is possible to configure Pulp to use [cloud